lykmapipo/sails-hook-publisher/README.md

 *Note: The above example demostrate `sails-hook-publisher` usage in controller you can use it in your models and services too*

 ## Queue Events
 `sails-hook-publisher` expose `queue` which is the underlying `kue queue` it use for listening for queue events.
-For you to listen on your job events on the queue, just add listener on the publisher `queue.on`.
+For you to listen on your job events on the queue, just add listener on the publisher `queue.on`. [see kue queue events for more explanation](https://github.com/LearnBoost/kue#queue-events)

 Example:
 ```js